ycquah/vex-hugo/exampleSite/content/english/products/product-3.md

 button_link: "#"

 ---
 This model is another  line of automatic cradle produced by us.
 It incorporates automatic timer count down features and speed control.

+All our cradle and hammocks are 100% safe to use from the baby is born up until it can sit up unaided.
+This stage usually occurs when a baby is between 6-8 months.
+Please note that a safety harness is not a substitute for parental supervision.
+The hammock is not a swing or toy.